skywinston/microservice-memories/README.md

 This is a collaborative application that will involve you and your classmates and the instructors.
 It involves 3 components:

-- A series of Angular apps all deployed to some static host that supports URL rewriting (like Divshot)
+- A series of Angular apps all deployed to Cloud Foundry in such a way that the server supports URL rewriting (for `html5Mode(true)`)
-- A series of Express API apps all deployed to some host such as Heroku or Cloud Foundry
+- A series of Express API apps all deployed to Cloud Foundry
 - A Service Registry app

 ![](wireframes/microservice-memories/microservice-memories.001.png)